Chief Executive Officer

-Michael Farley has been with Elk Hill for over 30 of its 40+ years.
-After returning from serving with the Peace Corps in Africa, he joined the Elk Hill team as a counselor.
+Michael Farley has been with Elk Hill for 39 of its 49 years.
+After returning from serving with the Peace Corps in Kenya Africa, Michael joined the Elk Hill team as a counselor.
 He then went on to serve as the Director of Programs, becoming Executive Director in 1999 and Chief Executive Officer in 2012.
-Mr. Farley has received three gubernatorial appointments and has been twice elected president of both the statewide accrediting/advocacy body for specialized education facilities and the largest coalition of private providers in Virginia.
+Michael has received three gubernatorial appointments and has been twice elected president of the Virginia Association of Independent Specialized Educational Facilities (VAISEF) and the Virginia Coalition of Private Provider Associations (VCOPPA).

 Chief Operations Officer

 Ron Spears has been with Elk Hill since 1984.
 He served as a Team Leader, Admissions and Aftercare Coordinator and Director, Director of Community Services, and Director of Programs before becoming Chief Operations Officer.
 He knows every Elk Hill program from the ground up and has helped them evolve as the needs of our young men and women change.
 Mr. Spears is immediate past President of the Virginia Association of Specialized Education Facilities (VAISEF), and has been recognized by the Central Virginia Partnership on Youth as the 2012 Outstanding Private Partner of the Year for actively demonstrating community collaboration and service to youth and families.

 Dan Fitzsimmons joined the Elk Hill team in 2019.
 Prior to that, Mr. Fitzsimmons served as a divisional CFO for Alere, a multibillion dollar Boston-based health care and manufacturing holding company.

 Jessica Cocciolone, CFRE, joined Elk Hill in 2016 to lead the development team in raising more than $1 million annually for Elk Hill programs, building public awareness through marketing communications, and engaging volunteer and community resources to advance the Elk Hill’s mission.